shuaih7/inspection_paddle/projects/Fabric_defect_detection/README.md

  - Alternatively, you can compiling install paddlepaddle on Jetson, referring to this [blog](https://blog.csdn.net/weixin_45449540/article/details/107704028)

 ## Acknowledgement
-This project is supported by Shanghai Three Gun Group CO., Ltd. All of the image dataset are captured from its factory in Dafeng, Jiangsu Province.
+This project is supported by Shanghai Three Gun Group Co., Ltd. All of the image dataset are captured from its factory in Dafeng, Jiangsu Province.
 Persons contributing to this project are:

     Jingping Zhao: zhaojingping@handaotech.com
     Jay Han:       hanjie@handaotech.com